siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

 From the user interface Value Steam page, click **Upload** to upload the value stream map which is a JSON file.

 The JSON file contains the information for creating a value stream and integrating with the OneTest server.
-The following table describes the information for the creating a UrbanCode Velocity value stream map.
+The following table describes the information for the creating a DevOps Velocity value stream map.

 | Name | Description | Required |